Memphis Sounds: Memphis Tams 1972–74

-1972–1973 season
+1972–73 season

-McCarthy was succeeded by Bob Bass.
 The Tams landed George Thompson in a dispersal draft of Pittsburgh Condors players.
 Gerald Govan was traded to the Utah Stars for Merv Jackson.
-George Thompson played in the ABA All Star game but the Tams finished the season with only 24 wins compared to 60 losses.
-It was the worst record in the ABA and put them in fifth (last) place in the Eastern Division, 33 games behind the Carolina Cougars.
-The Tams did not make the playoffs, in part due to heavy roster turnover (they made 28 roster moves in the first two months of the season alone).
-Despite their poor play they averaged 3,476 fans per home game.
+Thompson played in the ABA All-Star Game, but the Tams finished the season with only 24 wins compared to 60 losses.
+It was the worst record in the ABA and put them in fifth (last) place in the Eastern Division, 33 games behind the Cougars.
+The Tams did not make the playoffs, in part due to heavy roster turnover (they made 28 roster moves during the first two months of the season alone).
+Despite their poor play, they still averaged 3,476 fans per home game.

-Finley had the team wear all possible combinations of green, white and gold tops and trunks.
-However, he had little to no involvement with franchise operations.
+Finley had the team wear all possible combinations of green, white, and gold tops and trunks.
+However, he had little to no involvement with franchise operations personally.
 Despite his earlier promises, he was already in negotiations with officials in St. Paul, Minnesota to move the team there.
-When word got out of this, Finley went from savior to pariah almost overnight.
-He didn't help his own cause by instituting several cost-cutting moves.
+When word got out, Finley went from the franchise's savior to a pariah almost overnight.
+He didn't help his own cause by instituting several cost-cutting moves with the team.